ReneTode/Alexa-Appdaemon-App/alexa skill tutorial.md

 1) Go to developer.amazon.com and login.
 ![Alt text](images/tutorial1.jpg)

-2) chose developer console at the top right
+2) Chose developer console at the top right
 ![Alt text](images/tutorial2.jpg)

-3) chose Alexa
+3) Chose Alexa
 ![Alt text](images/tutorial3.jpg)

-4) chose get started for alexa skills kit
+4) Chose get started for alexa skills kit
 ![Alt text](images/tutorial4.jpg)

-5) chose add new skill at the top right
+5) Chose add new skill at the top right
 ![Alt text](images/tutorial5.jpg)

-6) give your skill a name and an invocation name (the name you say to alexa) and chose a language and chose save for demo i use appdaemon, Andrew and english
+6) Give your skill a name and an invocation name (the name you say to alexa) and chose a language and chose save For demo i use appdaemon, Andrew and english

-7) chose configuration in the menu on the left
+7) Chose configuration in the menu on the left
 ![Alt text](images/tutorial6.jpg)

-8) chose endpoint https and provide the url that we created to reach appdaemon like: https://yourname.duckdns.org/api/appdaemon/alexa_api?api_password=your_password and chose save
+8) Chose endpoint https and provide the url that we created to reach appdaemon like: https://yourname.duckdns.org/api/appdaemon/alexa_api?api_password=your_password and chose save
 ![Alt text](images/tutorial7.jpg)

-9)chose ssl certificate in the menu chose "My development endpoint has a certificate from a trusted certificate authority" and save
+9) Chose ssl certificate in the menu chose "My development endpoint has a certificate from a trusted certificate authority" and save
 ![Alt text](images/tutorial8.jpg)

-10) chose interaction model in the left menu
+10) Chose interaction model in the left menu
 ![Alt text](images/tutorial9.jpg)

-11) chose the big black button "lauch skill builder beta"
+11) Chose the big black button "lauch skill builder beta"
 ![Alt text](images/tutorial10.jpg)

-12) now we are actually ready to start creating the skill intents. you can get back to the configuration by chosing configuration on the top right. if you want to add your own intents then you can start by adding an intent and creating an app for that intent. if you want to add existing intents then follow the next steps. dont forget the basic intents i have implemented in the app a yesIntent, changing the StopIntent, and HelpIntent, but they are optional.
+12) Now we are actually ready to start creating the skill intents. you can get back to the configuration by chosing configuration on the top right.
+If you want to add your own intents then you can start by adding an intent and creating an app for that intent.
+If you want to add existing intents then follow the next steps.
+Dont forget the basic intents i have implemented in the app a yesIntent, changing the StopIntent, and HelpIntent, but they are optional.

-13) chose code editor in the menu left
+13) Chose code editor in the menu left
 ![Alt text](images/tutorial11.jpg)

-we now have a basic skill.
+We now have a basic skill.
-to this we can add intents and slottypes as much as we like.
+To this we can add intents and slottypes as much as we like.

 ## Part 4 the intents and slottypes